Kareem-AEz/TicketBounty/docs/inngest/GUIDES/PITFALLS_AND_TIPS.md

 ```

 **Real-World Impact:**
+Based on common production patterns, scenarios like this occur:
-> "We lost $12K in payments because Stripe charges went through but our database writes failed.
-We had no way to recover because nothing was wrapped in steps." - Production incident report
+> Example: "We lost $12K in payments because Stripe charges went through but our database writes failed.
+We had no way to recover because nothing was wrapped in steps."

+This pattern commonly leads to:
+- Payment processing inconsistencies
+- Revenue loss from unreconciled transactions
+- No recovery path when operations fail mid-process

 ---